MooersLab/biological-crystallography-voice-in/README.md

 ## Contents of the library biocryst.csv

-- Names of space groups that can accommodate chrial moleculaes (i.e., proteins and nucleic acids)
+- Names of space groups that can accommodate chiral molecules (i.e., proteins and nucleic acids)
-- space group numbers for the space groups that can accommodate chrial moleculae
+- Space group numbers for the space groups that can accommodate chiral molecules
-- Acronymns in crystallography
+- Acronyms in crystallography
 - Light source acronyms and their expansions
 - Scientific society acronyms and their expansions